NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 });
 ```

 This is a Hardhat Ignition module.
 It's a way to deploy smart contracts in your Hardhat project.
 In this case, we're defining a module that deploys a single contract, our token `Token`.
 We're defining it here inline in the test file, but you can also define it in a separate file within the `./ignition/modules` directory.
-We'll go in depth with Hardhat Ignition modules in the [deploying to a live network](./deploying-to-a-live-network.md) section.
+We'll discuss Hardhat Ignition modules in depth in the [deploying to a live network](./deploying-to-a-live-network.md) section.
 For now it's enough to know that this module will deploy our token contract.

 ```js
 const [owner] = await ethers.getSigners();